Morgscode/Job-board-mvp/README.md

   2. enter your db credentials to pass into the setup script.
   3. run the setup script.

-## ADMIN CLIENT
+## CMS

-- At its core - the ojb admin client is a React application.
+- At its core - the ojb cms is a React application.
 This means you can build on top of it like you would any other React application (https://reactjs.org/).

 ### SETUP

 1. From the root of the monorepo - run `npm i`
-2. From the root of the monorepo - run `npm run dev:admin-client`
+2. From the root of the monorepo - run `npm run dev:cms`

 ## JOBFINDER SITE